 Subduction zone rollback

 The confounding factor of an active subduction zone just outboard of the scenarios for the older models is also not included within the model.
 When the trench interface jumps with the emplacement of an oceanic mantle nappe beneath the forearc, the new subduction interface will cool the detached nappe from below.
 This is not modeled because it would substantially increase model complexity (requiring a fully iterative approach to the forearc geotherm), and at this distance (~100 km) inboard of the final trench interface, there is limited scope for further episodic rollback after emplacement of the nappe(s) of presumed xenolith source e.g. Figure ¿fig:neogene_sections?c.
-Further, although an active subduction interface at depth will cool the mantle lithosphere from below, the subduction of progressively younger crust until cessation at ~27 Ma will yield gradually increasing heat on the subduction interface [Royden, 1993maybe cite Atwater and Stock, 1998 and Seaton et al. 2012 here, particularly if we end up citing Atwater and Stock for the <$0 Ma plausibly stalled lithosphere].
+Further, although an active subduction interface at depth will cool the mantle lithosphere from below, the subduction of progressively younger crust until cessation at ~27 Ma will yield gradually increasing heat on the subduction interface [Royden, 1993].
 The models for scenarios B and C Figure ¿fig:model_comparisons?b and c are already near the coolest permitted by our xenolith constraints.
 As these geotherms are already quite cold, introducing this added complexity will not significantly change the model results.
-However, Late Creteaceous underplating and other stalled-slab scenarios can be treated as maximum temperatures because of the influence of the subducting slab.
+However, late-Creteaceous underplating and other stalled-slab scenarios can be treated as maximum temperatures because of the influence of the subducting slab.

 Change in convergence rate of rotating microplates

-Potential Monterey Plate mantle lithosphere beneath Crystal Knob would have begun generation under the ridge at 27 Ma (corresponding to the chron 7 magnetic anomaly) and subducted shortly thereafter [Atwater and Stock, 1998; Wilson et al., 2005].
+Potential Monterey Plate mantle lithosphere beneath Crystal Knob would have been emplaced under the ridge at 27 Ma (corresponding to the chron 7 magnetic anomaly) and subducted shortly thereafter [Atwater and Stock, 1998; Wilson et al., 2005].
 Due to slower margin-normal convergence during microplate fragmentation and rotation [Wilson et al., 2005], the parcel would take ~3 Myr to reach its final stalled position (~100 km behind the trench) as shown in Figure Figure ¿fig:neogene_sections?b.
 This is responsible for the kink in the "Age of initial oceanic lithosphere" curve in Figure ¿fig:model_tracers?b.
-(I do not see any such kink in Figurer 23B)For model simplicity, we do not incorporate this disequilibrium shift into the starting parameters of the Royden [1993] subduction model.
+For model simplicity, we do not incorporate this disequilibrium shift into the starting parameters of the Royden [1993] subduction model.

 Erosion of the forearc